-According to my research, it is usually some experience with “otherness” that becomes, as Mezirow explains, a “disorienting dilemma” which initiates the journey of social conscience.
+It is usually some experience with “otherness” that becomes, as Mezirow explains, a “disorienting dilemma” which initiates the journey of social conscience.
 For this reason I frequently take students on service trips to China that provide such a striking contrast to their own lives.

 The most practical way for me to help students to begin the journey of social conscience is to take them on service trips outside of Hong Kong.
 Invariably, students have much to think about when they return from these trips and resume their normal lives.
 While these experiences are often a vital first step, teachers need to ask how can these kinds of short-term experiences can most effectively move students towards long-term growth and even transformation.

-Applying Mezirow’s Theory to High School Students
+Mezirow’s Theory in the High School Classroom

 Fortunately, there is a helpful theoretical starting point to discuss such concepts related to long-term growth.
 In the 1970’s Columbia professor Jack Mezirow postulated his Adult Transformative Learning Theory; now more than 30 years later there is a journal, the Journal of Transformative Education, devoted to the study of this topic as well as annual conferences.
 The theory is also quite user-friendly.
 Here’s the framework:

 2) self-examination with feelings of fear, anger, guilt or shame,